EECS150/asic_labs_fa21/lab3/spec.md

 ### Synthesis: Step-by-step

-While for the remainder of the semester we will be roughly following the above section’s flow, it is useful as a digital IC design engineer to know what is going on during the process.
+Typically, we will be roughly following the above section’s flow, but it is also useful to know what is going on underneath.
 In this section, we will look at the steps Hammer takes to get from RTL Verilog to all the outputs we saw in the last section.